kevinamiri/Instructgpt-prompts/readme.md

 ## Why to use:

-This is a easy and simple prompting technique that can be used to instruct the model to do almost anything.
-It is a simple structure that can be used to give instructions to the model.
-It is a flexible way to give instructions and solve any language-related task.
+This is an easy and straightforward method for guiding the model to do almost anything.
+It uses a simple structure to provide directions and can adapt to handle any language-related task.

 ## How to use: